folke/neodev.nvim/README.md

   -- If you disable this, then you have to set {before_init=require("neodev.lsp").before_init}
   -- in your lsp start options
   lspconfig = true,
+  -- much faster, but needs a recent built of lua-language-server -- needs lua-language-server >= 3.6.0 pathStrict = true,
 }
 ```